petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.10.0-dev.1 =
+* Preparation for new development cycle.

 = Version 3.9.0 =
 * Add CSS classes to output when on a single post.
 * Added language: Serbian - Српски (sr) thanks to  Borisa Djuraskovic - http://www.webhostinghub.com